 Videographer at Confetti Crowd

 BA (Hons) Fashion Media and Promotion at the University for the Creative Arts

-For my final major project, I created films inspired by female empowerment and colour, which coincide perfectly with the confetti crowd as that is what they embody.
+For my final major project, I created films inspired by female empowerment and colour, which coincided perfectly with Confetti Crowd as that is what they embody.
 I loved the fact they are all girl bosses and how unique they all are, yet they fit harmoniously into the most colourful group!

 What is a typical day like at work and what are your responsibilities?

-I am firstly the Confetti Crowd videographer, this included me attending festivals/events with them and creating to capture their adventures on film.
+am firstly the Confetti Crowd videographer, this includes me attending festivals/events with them and capturing their adventures on film.
 Which I then edit into fun colourful after-movies.
-Also at the moment, I am their assistant, so my responsibilities vary from looking after their social media to uploading their content onto youtube.
+I’m also their assistant, so my responsibilities vary from looking after their social media to uploading their content onto youtube.

-Where are the best spots in London which are full of creatives like us?
+Where are the best spots in London to network with creatives?

-Mostly events such as fashion week or launch nights.
+Mostly events such as London Fashion Week or launch nights.
 I filmed for UCA design graduate Billie Jacobina at her SS18 collection show and met so many other creatives in the crowd, who were either there working as well or just there for fun.
 However, one of the best ways for me connecting with other creatives is through social media.

 “After uni, I still felt I had so much to learn, so I bought